wso2-attic/ballerina-integrator/examples/guides/messaging/reliable-delivery/README.md

 ## Testing

-Follow below steps below to test out the reliable message delivery functionality using the services we developed above.
+Follow the below steps to test out the reliable message delivery functionality using the services we developed above.

 On a new terminal, navigate to `<AMQ_HOME>/bin`, and execute the following command to start the ActiveMQ server.